BROADSoftware/HADeploy/docsite/docs/index.md

 ### Application instance isolation.

-A typical deployment pattern allowed by HADeploy is to define ‘Application Container’, or ‘Application Lane’.
+A typical deployment pattern allowed by HADeploy is to define ‘Application Container’, or ‘Application Corridor’.
 Then several instances (or versions) of an application can be installed and run in parallel.

 ### Kerberos support